-The LCOMP output indicates that the levitation sequence has been started.
-The CC 205 interprets the output as an indication that the MBU 201 is responding to the ONREQ 55 command.
+The LCOMP output indicates that the levitation sequence during normal control system operation.
+During diagnostics 60 has been started.
+The CC 205 interprets the output as an indication that the MBU 201 is responding to the ONREO command.
 The MSTART output indicates that the magnetic bearings have successfully levitated the shaft and are actively controlling its position.
 The CC 205 interprets the output as an indication that the magnetic bearings are working properly.
 The remaining digital signal lines connecting the MBU 201 and the CC 205 are used for communicating alarm and warning conditions encountered by the MBU 201.
 WARN indicates a warning condition has occurred, but does not automatically result in an initiation of the de-levitation sequence.
 The SDOWN and DSPFAIL lines indicate alarm conditions which result in an automatic emergency shutdown of the MBU 201.
 An alarm condition results in the initiation of the de-levitation sequence.
 During a normal de-levitation, the sequence does not start until the shaft is below the minimum speed.
 During an alarm condition, the de-levitation sequence begins immediately.
-This can result in machine damage if the shaft is rotating at a high speed when the magnetic bearings begin reducing 5 power to lower the shaft.
+This can result in machine damage if the shaft is rotating at a high speed when the magnetic bearings begin reducing power to lower the shaft.

 FIGS. 1a and 1b, a schematic diagram of the chiller control system apparatus, shows the electrical and communication interconnections between the major components, (CC,ASD,MBU).
-Because both the MBU 201 and the ASD 202 components must be operating properly for the compressor to operate safely without damage to the machine at high speeds, the control lines for both components have been interconnected with the control signals from the CC 205 using boolean logic implemented in the solid state relay 15 connections.
+Because both the MBU 201 and the ASD 202 components must be operating properly for the compressor to operate safely without damage to the machine at high speeds, the control lines for both components have been interconnected with the control signals from the CC 205 using boolean logic implemented in the solid state relay connections.

-The ENABLE/OSTOP DI02 line of the CC 205 and the MSTART 209c signal of the MBU 201 are connected with a logical AND 213, the output of which is connected to the ENABLE/QSTOP 210a line of the ASD 202.
+The ENABLE/OSTOP D102 line of the CC 205 and the MSTART 209c signal of the MBU 201 are connected with ${25}$ a logical AND 213, the output of which is connected to the ENABLE/QSTOP 210a line of the ASD 202.
 Therefore, the ASD 202 cannot start the compressor motor if the magnetic bearings are not in controlled levitation.
-If the compressor motor is running, and an alarm condition in the MBU 201 occurs, the MSTART 209c signal is automatically deactivated.
-In an effort to reduce the speed of the shaft before it 25 contacts the auxiliary bearings, the ASD 202 begins DC injection braking (an emergency stop of the electric motor).
+If the compressor motor is running, and an alarm condition in the MBU 201 30 compressor as occurs, the MSTART 209c signal is automatically deactivated.
+In an effort to reduce the speed of the shaft before it contacts the auxiliary bearings, the ASD 202 begins DC injection braking (an emergency stop of the electric motor).

-The START/STOP line DI03 of the CC 205 and the WARN line 209d of the MBU 201 are connected with a logical AND 223, the output of which is connected to the START/STOP line 210b of the ASD 202.
+The START/STOP line D103 of the CC 205 and the 35 WARN line 209d of the MBU 201 are connected with a logical AND 223, the output of which is connected to the START/STOP line 210b of the ASD 202.
 Therefore, if a warning condition occurs in the MBU 201 while the compressor motor is running, the ASD 202 begins normal braking to bring the motor to a controlled stop until the warning condition clears.
 Because the CC 205 is also connected directly to the WARN line 209d, it has the option of automatically restarting the compressor motor or delaying restart for a preprogrammed length of time.

-ONREQ line DI05 of the CC 205 are connected with a logical AND 212, the output of which is connected to the ONREQ line 208b of the MBU 201.
-Therefore, the bearings cannot be levitated until the ASD 202 is operating properly, thus preventing undue consumption of electrical power and 45 stood to be operating in a surge condition.
-The larger the undue heating in the magnetic bearings.
+The READY/REMOTE line 211b of the ASD 202 and the ONREQ line DI05 of the CC 205 are connected with a logical AND 212, the output of which is connected to the ONREQ line 208b of the MBU 201.
+Therefore, the bearings cannot be levitated until the ASD 202 is operating properly, 50 can be determined quickly.
+When the standard deviation thus preventing undue consumption of electrical power and undue heating in the magnetic bearings.